Hiking the Kawainui Marsh Trail on Oʻahu, Hawaiʻi

 Kawainui Marsh Trail

-This is the ʻAlae ʻUla, and it’s endemic to the Hawaiian Islands.
+This is the ʻAlae ʻUla — ʻUla meaning 'red,' referring to the Moorhen’s distinct red face — which is endemic to the Hawaiian Islands.

 ʻAlae ʻUla - (Gallinula chloropus subsp. sandvicensis)

-After the initial pond, this sidewalk begins and continues to the far east end of the marsh.
+After the initial pond, the sidewalk and retaining wall begin and continue to the far southern end of the marsh.

 Kawainui Marsh Trail